 The frequency of microneedling treatments depends on several factors, such as the procedure’s intensity, the skin’s condition, the desired results, and the aftercare.
 In general, waiting at least four to six weeks between sessions is recommended to allow the skin to heal properly and avoid complications.
 However, depending on their response and goals, some people may need more or less time.

 Before undergoing microneedling, it’s crucial to consult a qualified professional to assess your skin type, recommend the best treatment plan, and provide post-procedure care instructions.
-It’s not suitable for everyone, especially those with active infections, inflammation, allergies, or pregnant or breastfeeding.
+It’s not suitable for everyone, especially those with active infections, inflammation, allergies, or who are pregnant or breastfeeding.
 Side effects like redness, swelling, bruising, bleeding, infection, or scarring are usually mild but can be severe.

 How Long After Micro-Needling can I wear makeup?